Self-Training with Differentiable Teacher: Experiments

 \subsection{Warmup: TwoMoon Experiments}

-To understand the efficacy of {\ours}, we first conduct a semi-supervised classification experiment on a classic synthetic dataset ``TwoMoon''.
+To understand the efficacy of {\ours}, we conduct a semi-supervised classification experiment on a classic synthetic dataset ``TwoMoon''.
 The dataset contains two classes, and for each class we generate $12$ labeled samples and $500$ unlabeled ones.

 We compare {\ours} with conventional Self-training.
 The only difference between the two methods is that {\ours} adopts the differentiable strategies, while Self-training does not.
 In both methods, the teacher/student model is a two-layer feed-forward neural network, with hidden dimension $50$ and $\mathrm{tanh}$ (hyperbolic tangent) as the non-linearity.
 We first train the models for $50$ epochs using the labeled samples.
 We then conduct self-training with learning rate 0.01 and Adam \citep{kingma2014adam} as the optimizer.
-We adopt an exponential moving average approach (Eq.~\ref{eq:mean-teacher}) with $\alpha=0.5$, and we set the temperature parameter $\tau=0.5$ for the soft pseudo-labels in Eq.~\ref{eq:soft-label}.
+We adopt an exponential moving average approach \eqref{eq:mean-teacher} with $\alpha=0.5$, and we set the temperature parameter $\tau=0.5$ for the soft pseudo-labels \eqref{eq:soft-label}.

-We conduct $10$ trails with different random seeds, and Fig.~\ref{fig:two-moon-learning} shows the accuracy and the variance during training.
+We conduct $10$ trails, and Fig.~\ref{fig:two-moon-learning} shows the accuracy and the variance during training.
 We can see that Self-training yields a much larger variance, indicating an unstable training process.
 Note that the performance gain of {\ours} to Self-training has passed a paired-student t-test with p-value $<0.05$.

 Moreover, by examining the experimental results, we find that Self-training at times gets stuck at subpotimal solutions.
 As an example, in Fig.~\ref{fig:two-moon}, notice that the two methods behave equally well at epoch 20.
 However, Self-training gets stuck and does not improve at epoch 150.
 This is because the teacher generates hazardous labels that avert the student from improving.
 Meanwhile, by incorporating differentiable strategies, the performance of {\ours} improves at epoch 150 from epoch 20.